-Over a month’s-worth of rain could fall in the Desert Southwest as former Hurricane Priscilla juices up the atmosphere
+Over a month’s-worth of rain could fall in the Desert Southwest and cause widespread and significant flooding

 By CNN Meteorologist Chris Dolce

-More than an October’s worth of rain could fall within days in some areas of the Southwest as the week comes to a close.
+More than an October’s worth of rain could fall within days in some areas of the Southwest and cause “potentially widespread flash flooding” and “significant impacts” as the week comes to a close, according to the Weather Prediction Center.
 And another tropical system following on the heels of Priscilla early next week could pile onto the flood threat.

 It’s all happening in part because Priscilla, now a tropical storm, will juice up the atmosphere over the Southwest US with near-record levels of moisture for this time of year.